-The Agent Tesla infostealer has been around since 2014.
+The Agent Tesla information stealer has been around since 2014.
 During the last two to three years, it's also had a significant distribution growth factor partially due to the fact that cracked versions of it have been leaked.

 It has been adapted by many advanced and less-sophisticated adversaries; as a result we can clearly identify a growing number of modified Tesla variants.

 This year marks a significant change from previous years in the distribution techniques that are leveraged for Agent Tesla.
-We have seen this infostealer delivered through exploits, COVID-19 phishing campaigns, integrating advanced steganography, implementing different innovative obfuscation techniques, and more.
+We have seen this information stealer delivered through exploits, COVID-19 phishing campaigns, integrating advanced steganography, implementing different innovative obfuscation techniques, and more.

 The following technical analysis covers a single Agent Tesla attack chain investigation after multiple attack attempts on a Morphisec customer were prevented at the end of October.
 This was particularly interesting because of the use of multiple advanced techniques that you rarely see combined into a single chain.
 Some of these advanced techniques that we will cover in this blog include: